ArthurHeitmann/F-SERVO/assets/help/mcd.md

 file extensions: mcd

+Important: This requires a python installation and the python executable has to be in the PATH.
+First time initialization can take a couple of seconds.

 ## Fonts

 MCD files use fonts that each have a unique id, ranging from 0 to 11.